A Lightweight Two-Branch Architecture for Multi-Instrument Transcription via Note-Level Contrastive Clustering: Introduction

 \section{Introduction}

-Automatic Music Transcription (AMT), which converts audio signals into symbolic musical notation, represents a fundamental challenge in Music Information Retrieval (MIR)\citep{Overview}.
-While current systems achieve remarkable accuracy in transcribing polyphonic music for specific instrument timbres, we investigate a more practical scenario: processing audio mixtures containing $n$ instruments and outputting $n$ tracks of musical notes, each corresponding to a distinct timbre.
+Automatic Music Transcription (AMT), which converts audio signals into symbolic musical notation, represents a fundamental challenge in Music Information Retrieval (MIR) \citep{Overview}.
+While current systems achieve remarkable accuracy in transcribing polyphonic music for specific instrument timbres \citep{OnsetsAndFrames,Guitar,violinTrans}, we investigate a more practical scenario: processing audio mixtures containing $K$ instrument classes and outputting $K$ tracks of musical notes, each corresponding to a distinct timbre.
 We term this task ``timbre-separated transcription'', which differs from conventional source separation by operating at the symbolic level to extract note representations rather than reconstructing audio waveforms.
-In this paper, we study the musical sounds produced by instruments.
+In this paper, we study the musical sounds produced by instruments, and the term ``timbre'' refers specifically to instrument categories (e.g., violin, viola, and flute), distinguished from individual physical sources.

-Current solutions often use unified classification-based models that treat timbre identification as a categorization task, which, however, suffers from significant limitations: they demand extensive training data, fix the maximum number of separable sources, and fail to generalize to unseen timbres, essentially functioning as a ``timbre dictionary'' rather than truly understanding timbral relationships.
-This contrasts with human auditory perception where even infants can distinguish novel timbres without prior exposure, suggesting biological systems employ differentiation rather than classification.
+Current solutions often use unified classification-based models that treat timbre identification as a categorization task \citep{attentionAMT, MT3}, which limits their flexibility.
+They demand extensive training data, fix the maximum number of separable sources, and fail to generalize to unseen timbres, essentially functioning as a ``timbre dictionary''.
+Moreover, these models are typically large and computationally demanding, making them inaccessible to general users despite advances in transcription accuracy.

-To overcome these limitations, we propose a deep clustering approach \citep{DeepClustering} that operates on ``Auditory Encoding'', where each time-frequency bin is represented as a feature vector with magnitude corresponding to note activation probability (or intensity) and direction encoding timbral characteristics.
-However, empirical results show this dual-encoding requirement proves challenging for lightweight networks.
-Consequently, we decompose the task into two components, which also represent our two main contributions: 1) a timbre-agnostic transcription branch that predicts note probabilities independent of timbre, achieving superior performance with half the parameters of comparable models, and 2) a direction-aware branch employing an associative memory mechanism inspired by human auditory cognition to cluster timbre representations adaptively.

-Supporting this framework, we developed a cost-effective, high-precision dataset construction method combining randomized algorithms with synthesizers.
-Experimental results confirm models trained on this synthetic dataset generalize effectively to real recordings.
-All code is open-sourced\endnote{Link to the repository: \\ \url{https://github.com/madderscientist/timbreAMT}} , with the timbre-agnostic component already deployed in a web-based assisted transcription tool\endnote{Link to the web tool: \\ \url{https://madderscientist.github.io/noteDigger/}}.